Updated on Sunday 10 April

 We will continually review this page, but check the government and NHS websites for the latest advice.

-If you are a line manager, check out the resources on the intranet page.
-(You’ll need to be on the Coop network to access this).
+If you are a line manager, check out the resources over on the Coronavirus Updates page.

 Latest NHS Advice